2022 BYU Cougars women's volleyball team

-The 2022 BYU Cougars women's volleyball team represents Brigham Young University in the 2022 NCAA Division I women's volleyball season.
-The Cougars are led by eighth year head coach Heather Olmstead and play their home games at the Smith Fieldhouse.
-The Cougars are competing as members of the WCC for the final season, as they'll join the Big 12 Conference for 2023.
+The 2022 BYU Cougars women's volleyball team represented Brigham Young University in the 2022 NCAA Division I women's volleyball season.
+The Cougars were led by eighth year head coach Heather Olmstead and played their home games at the Smith Fieldhouse.
+The Cougars were competing as members of the WCC for the final season, as they'll join the Big 12 Conference for 2023.

 BYU comes off a season where they finished first and won the WCC regular season championship.
 The Cougars received an automatic bid to the NCAA Tournament falling to Purdue in the Sweet 16.
-The Cougars come in as favorites to win the 2022 conference title.
+The Cougars came in as favorites to win the 2022 conference title.

 Season

 Pre-season honors

 Four Cougars were selected to the Pre-season All-WCC team: Senior setter Whitney Bower, senior middle blocker Heather Gneiting, senior opposite hitter Kate Grimmer and junior outside hitter Erin Livingston.
 The four selections tied BYU with San Diego for the most 2022 Preseason All-WCC team selections.